nmiodice/id4-reservation-tracker/README.md

     $ . .env
     ```
+  - On `*nix` systems, you could also use https://direnv.net/
   - On windows, these can be set in Powershell using `$Env:<variable-name> = "<new-value>"`

 ## Optional settings